-From 12 March 2022, the EU prohibits persons from providing specialised financial messaging services to entities listed in Annex XIV to (amended) Regulation 833/2014.
-The EU has thereby effectively excluded the following Russian banks from the inter-bank messaging system, administered by the Belgium-based Society for Worldwide Interbank Financial Telecommunication ("SWIFT"):
+From 12 March 2022, the EU prohibits persons from providing specialised financial messaging services to several Russian banks listed in Annex XIV to (amended) Regulation 833/2014.
+The EU has thereby effectively excluded these banks from the inter-bank messaging system, administered by the Belgium-based Society for Worldwide Interbank Financial Telecommunication ("SWIFT").
+This prohibition prevents the listed banks from communicating payment instructions with other members of SWIFT worldwide.